cbinding/rematch2/README.md

 - Norwegian (no)
 - Swedish (sv)

-For the vocabulary-driven pipeline component the supported language is the language of the given vocabulary.
-The examples we give are expressed in English.
+For the vocabulary-driven pipeline components the supported language is the language of the given vocabulary.
+The examples used are expressed in English.

 ### Patterns <a class="anchor" id="patterns"></a>